 G-protein signaling modulators (GPSMs) play diverse functional roles through their interaction with G-protein subunits.
 This gene encodes a receptor-independent activator of G protein signaling, which is one of several factors that influence the basal activity of G-protein signaling systems.
 The protein contains seven tetratricopeptide repeats in its N-terminal half and four G-protein regulatory (GPR) motifs in its C-terminal half.
 Multiple alternatively spliced transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Dec 2011]

 GeneCards Summary for GPSM1 Gene

 GPSM1 (G-Protein Signaling Modulator 1) is a Protein Coding gene.
+Diseases associated with GPSM1 include aicardi-goutieres syndrome 3 and drug addiction.
 Among its related pathways are Amphetamine addiction.
-GO annotations related to this gene include GDP-dissociation inhibitor activity.
+GO annotations related to this gene include GTPase regulator activity and GDP-dissociation inhibitor activity.
 An important paralog of this gene is GPSM2.

 UniProtKB/Swiss-Prot for GPSM1 Gene

 Guanine nucleotide dissociation inhibitor (GDI) which functions as a receptor-independent activator of heterotrimeric G-protein signaling.
 Keeps G(i/o) alpha subunit in its GDP-bound form thus uncoupling heterotrimeric G-proteins signaling from G protein-coupled receptors.
 Controls spindle orientation and asymmetric cell fate of cerebral cortical progenitors.
 May also be involved in macroautophagy in intestinal cells.
 May play a role in drug addiction.